-- CAA §112(l) allows state & local, air toxics programs to be implemented rather than other applicable §112 standards. - Delegation in 3 ways: - States may substitute a state rule that is no less stringent for an EPA industry-specific rule. - States may substitute an approved state air toxic program that is no less stringent than fed program. - EPA may delegate to state authority to implement fed HAP program.
+- CAA §112(1) allows state & local, air toxics programs to be implemented rather than other applicable §112 standards. - Delegation in 3 ways: - EPA may delegate to state authority to implement fed HAP program. - States may substitute a state rule that is no less stringent for an EPA industry-specific rule. - States may substitute an approved state air toxic program that is no less stringent than fed program.